OSHA 30 Hour Construction Training

 - Explain the differences between the 5 classes of fires and discuss the solutions for extinguishing them

-OSHA 30 Card – Students who attend the 30-hour training receive this orange/dark gold color card.
+OSHA 30 Card – Upon successful course completion students who attend the 30-hour training receive this orange/dark gold color wallet card.
 Attention - you can’t get these cards for completion of OSHA #510 or OSHA #511 courses.

 OSHA 30 Hour Construction Class Topics